 It is not easy to do so, however.
-They say that time heals all wounds but, in this regard, time may not be able to heal the scars of a CPS case all on its own.
-Rather, you will need to meet certain qualifications and fulfill certain duties as outlined in your safety plan.
-A safety plan outlines what steps you need to take into consideration to have your child returned to your home in a safe environment.
-The steps that you must accomplish could relate to the completion of counseling or therapy, fixing a defect or problem in your home, or having dangerous people leave your home.
+They say that time heals all wounds, but, in this regard, time may not be able to heal the scars of a CPS case all on its own.
+Rather, you will need to meet certain qualifications and fulfill certain duties outlined in your safety plan.
+A safety plan outlines what steps you need to consider to have your child returned to your home in a safe environment.
+The steps that you must accomplish could relate to completing counseling or therapy, fixing a defect or problem in your home, or having dangerous people leave your home.

-If CPS determines areas in immediate risk of harm presented to your child by remaining in your home, then it can take steps to immediately remove your child.
-If this is the case, then CPS will keep your child in their custody at least until an emergency hearing can be held with the judge where they seek court approval to maintain temporary managing conservatorship of your child.
-In that emergency hearing, you would be able to attend and have the assistance of an attorney if can hire in time. a hearing of this sort must be held within three days of your child being removed on an emergency basis.
+If CPS determines areas in immediate risk of harm presented to your child by remaining in your home, then it can take steps to remove your child immediately.
+If this is the case, then CPS will keep your child in their custody at least until an emergency hearing can be held with the judge, where they seek court approval to maintain temporary managing conservatorship of your child.
+In that emergency hearing, you would be able to attend and have the assistance of an attorney if you can hire in time.
+A hearing of this sort must be held within three days of your child being removed on an emergency basis.

 A judge would then decide in this hearing whether or not there is substantial enough evidence to allow the state of Texas to retain temporary managing conservatorship rights over your child.
-If the judge believes that you, your spouse another person living in your household, or anything else in your home presents a risk of harm to your child then the judge would allow CPS to retain custody of your child.
+If the judge believes that you, your spouse, another person living in your household, or anything else in your home presents a risk of harm to your child, then the judge would allow CPS to retain custody of your child.
 Note that it is not a given that CPS will be able to retain custody.
-In fact, in some instances, the problem in your home may not have been sufficient enough for CPS to remove your child in the 1st place and he or she will be returned to you after this hearing.
+In fact, in some instances, the problem in your home may not have been sufficient enough for CPS to remove your child in the 1st place, and they will be returned to you after this hearing.

-However, when the risk of harm to your child is significant enough then a judge would not hesitate to allow CPS to retain custody of your child.
+However, when the risk of harm to your child is significant enough, then a judge would not hesitate to allow CPS to retain custody of your child.
 How long CPS will be able to remain in the custody of your child depends on the circumstances of your case and on your ability to follow through on the safety and parenting plans that you will eventually create with CPS.
 CPS must allow you an opportunity to provide the names and information of friends and family members who would be able to house your child temporarily.
-This friend or family member Would have to undergo a home study and background check to be approved as a placement for your child.
+This friend or family member Would have to undergo a home study and background check to be approved for your child's placement.

 When do you get to go before a judge?